Heartland Motorsports Park: History

-The drag-strip is used by local clubs and the National Hot Rod Association.
-The road-course is mainly used by the SCCA, the National Auto Sport Association and marque-clubs.
+The drag-strip was used by local clubs and the National Hot Rod Association.
+The road-course was mainly used by the SCCA, the National Auto Sport Association and marque-clubs.
 The track was the home of both the SCCA National Championship Runoffs and the Tire Rack SCCA Solo National Championships from 2006 to 2008.
-In the past, it has hosted ARCA, ASA, IMSA, AMA, the NASCAR Craftsman Truck Series' race: O'Reilly Auto Parts 275, NASCAR Busch North Series, NASCAR Midwest Series and the NASCAR Southeast Series.
+In the past, it has hosted ARCA, ASA, IMSA, AMA, the NASCAR Craftsman Truck Series' race: O'Reilly Auto Parts 275, NASCAR Winston West Series, NASCAR Midwest Series and the NASCAR Southeast Series.